 Step 1: Prepare The Pigs Feet

-Next, you can loosely pour the kecap manis and sriracha over the pig feet.
-Then, after you've done that, you'll want to add the salt and water to your dish and cover them with a lid.
+Next, pour the kecap manis and sriracha over the pig feet.
+Then, after you've done that, add the salt and water to your dish and cover it with a lid.

 Step 2: Cook The Pigs Feet

-After the times up, you can either sear them in a cast iron skillet coated with some cooking oil over medium-high heat, or you can grill them on a heated grill for 20 minutes.
-This step locks in the juicy flavors of the pig feet and adds a nice caramelization to them as well.
+After the time is up, you can either sear them in a cast-iron skillet coated with cooking oil over medium-high heat or grill them for 20 minutes on a heated grill.
+This step locks in the pig feet's juicy flavors and adds a nice caramelization.

 Step 3: Make The Sauce And Serve